Machin series: Evolutions

 From the philatelic point of view, the "Machins" are far more complex than the simple design might at first suggest, with well over five thousand varieties of colour, value, gum, phosphor banding, iridescent overprints, perforations, printing methods (Photogravure, Intaglio (Engraved), Typography, Electro-Mechanical Engraving (EME Gravure), Embossing) etc., known.
 Since the first stamps were issued pre-decimalisation, they exist in both old and new currencies.
-As postal rates changed, new denominations became necessary; the design has been adjusted periodically, for instance to use a gradated shade in the background; perforations have been changed; and so forth.
-In addition, for the regional or "Country" stamps of 1971, the regions' symbols were designed by Jeffery Matthews were added to the basic design.
+As postal rates changed, new denominations became necessary: the design was adjusted periodically, for instance to use a gradated shade in the background; perforations were changed; and so forth.
+In addition, for the regional or "Country" stamps of 1971, the regions' symbols, designed by Jeffery Matthews, were added to the basic design.

 Initially the stamps were produced by Harrison & Sons using photogravure, with the high-value designs being larger and engraved (intaglio) by Bradbury Wilkinson and Company.
 Starting around 1980, The House of Questa and Waddingtons Security Print also took up Machin printing in order to keep up with demand, producing their versions via lithography.

 Apart from the many values of normal-sized stamps, there have been two different formats used for "high-value" definitives.
 In 1969 a larger and more square format was used to issue stamps of 2/6, 5/-, 10/- and £1 face value, and was used again in 1970 for the decimal currency values of 10p, 20p and 50p.
 (The £1 stamp had the lettering re-designed in 1972 and was re-issued.
-This version is usually seen as a 'decimal' edition as opposed to the 'pre-decimal' stamp.)
+This version is usually seen as a 'decimal' edition as opposed to a 'pre-decimal' stamp.)
 In 1977 a taller portrait format was used for the large £1, £2, and £5 stamps, and also at various times between 1983 and 1987 for the odd values of £1.30, £1.33, £1.41, £1.50 and £1.60.
 These values were withdrawn after the introduction of the "Castles" high-value stamps of 1988.